 Pay very close attention to information that should not be found in an American resume since it can exclude your resume from the start.
 We’ll mention this later on.

 3. Resume Profile

 Remember to keep it brief.
-Your resume summary or objective shouldn’t be any longer than 5 sentences.
+Your summary of qualifications and skills shouldn’t be any longer than 5 sentences.

-Check how to write a resume profile: Resume Profile Samples and Tips
+Check how to write a resume profile: How to Describe Yourself on a Resume

 4. Work Experience

 This section will be the main part of your American resume and include your relevant work experience.

 You should include the name of the company you worked for, its location, your employment dates, the title of your position, and a short list of primary job responsibilities.